Using gene editing to stop progression of Stargardt disease

 Professor MacLaren and his team will be using a gene editing technique called CRISPR to correct the mutation in the mRNA that codes for the ABCA4 protein.
 By fixing the mutation in the mRNA this means that the ABCA4 protein created will be healthy and functional.

 How can this help?

-If this study works, this could lead to new treatments for Stargardt disease that can stop the progression of the disease, and stop further vision loss.
+If this study is successful, it could lead to a new treatment for Stargardt disease which halts the progression of the disease, and stops further vision loss.
 This new technique could also be used for other macular dystrophies such as Best disease or Doyne honeycomb dystrophy.

 To learn more about this research, please see the video below.